entropy-flux/TorchSystem/docs/registry.md

 ### Retrieve your models from the registry.

-You can also register classes within a `Registry` object.
-This will allow you to retrieve the class by it's name.
+You can also register classes in a `Registry` object.
+This will allow you to retrieve the classes by their name.
 This is useful for example when you want to load a model from a configuration file, or you want to expose them through a REST API.

 Example: